Adaptive meshfree approximation for linear elliptic partial differential equations with PDE-greedy kernel methods: Convergence rates for PDE-greedy algorithms

-Finally we remark that the first step of the proof of Theorem \ref{th:main_theorem_conv_to_solution} does neither require the uniqueness of a solution nor the existence of a solution.
-In fact the PDE-$\beta$-greedy algorithms can be applied to any kind of linear PDE, i.e.\ also to non well-posed PDEs: Also in this case we obtain the convergence of the geometric mean of subsequent power function values, since it depends mostly on the kernel $k$ and the degree $\deg(L)$ of the PDE, but not on the exact form of the differential operator $L$ or the right hand side functions.
-However this convergence cannot be related to a convergence of the corresponding interpolant $s_n$.
-This is elaborated in a numerical example in Subsection \ref{subsec:convergence_failure}.

-\begin{rem} We want to remark that the whole analysis also works for PDEs on manifolds, e.g.\ \Cref{th:final_result} holds for both $\Omega$ a domain or a manifold.
-The analysis of target-data dependent greedy kernel algorithms works in very general terms, because it simply leveraged the abstract analysis of \cite{DeVore2013} and \cite[Section 3]{wenzel2021analysis} for Hilbert spaces and connects it to kernel approximation in RKHS. \\ In order to derive practically usable convergence rates, the Kolmogorov $n$-widths need to be analyzed (Section \ref{sec:analysis_kolm_width}).
-In order to derive those for manifolds, sampling inequalities and corresponding zero lemmas for manifolds can be leveraged, as e.g.\ in \Cref{th:sampling_inequ_manifolds}. \\ In order to transfer the resulting convergence rates on $\sup_{\lambda \in \Lambda} |\lambda(r_i)|$ to convergence rates on $r_i \rightarrow 0$ in some norm, PDE theory is required, e.g.\ some well-posedness estimate or a maximum principle. \end{rem}
+Finally we want to remark that the whole analysis also works for PDEs on manifolds, e.g.\ \Cref{th:final_result} holds for both $\Omega$ a domain or a manifold.
+The analysis of target-data dependent greedy kernel algorithms works in very general terms, because it simply leveraged the abstract analysis of \cite{devore2013greedy} and \cite[Section 3]{wenzel2022analysis} for Hilbert spaces and connects it to kernel approximation in RKHS.

+In order to derive practically usable convergence rates, the Kolmogorov $n$-widths need to be analyzed (\Cref{sec:analysis_kolm_width}), and to derive those for manifolds, sampling inequalities and corresponding zero lemmas for manifolds can be leveraged, as e.g.\ in \Cref{th:sampling_inequ_manifolds}.
+In order to transfer the resulting convergence rates on $\sup_{\lambda \in \Lambda} |\lambda(e_i)|$ to convergence rates on $e_i \rightarrow 0$ in some norm, PDE solution theory is required, e.g.\ some well-posedness estimate or a maximum principle.

+\begin{rem} Similar statements as in \Cref{th:main_theorem_conv_to_solution} can be derived for the case of analytic kernels such as the Gaussian kernel, but we do not consider them here since their RKHSs are difficult to describe~\cite{steinwart2006explicit}, and especially they are usually subsets of Sobolev spaces of arbitrary orders.
+This means one usually expects an exponential rate of convergence, such that the additional target-data dependent decay rate as $(\log(n) \cdot n^{-1})^\alpha$ is not that appealing.

+However, it should be noted that already in the case $\beta=0$ no converge rates of the various PDE-greedy methods with these kernels are known in the literature.
+Moreover, even if interpolation with these kernels usually gives spectral convergence that scales as $\exp(-n^{1/d})$, for $\beta>0$ the additional $\beta$-dependent term is still mitigating the curse of dimensionality, and in particular the dimension-independent rate of $-1/2$ is in line with the rates of interpolation obtained in \cite{Fasshauer2012c} for the Gaussian kernel.